gaiming312/DDTM/README.md

 of strongly labeled data, which is costly and labor-intensive to acquire.
 In this paper, we propose a novel method called Dynamic Dual Teacher Matching (DDTM) for 3D object detection.
-DDTM leverages semi-supervised learning to reduce the dependency on large annotated datasets and improve detection performance by enhancing the quality of pseudo-labels.
-Our approach introduces a dynamic dual-teacher strategy that alternates between the student and a second teacher, utilizing discrepancies for matching and filtering to generate more reliable pseudo-labels.
+DDTM leverages semi-supervised learning to reduce the dependency on large annotated datasets and improve detection performance by enhancing the quality of pseudo-labels.
+Our approach introduces a dynamic dual-teacher strategy that alternates between the student and a second teacher, utilizing discrepancies for matching and filtering to generate more reliable pseudo-labels.
 Additionally, to mitigate the impact of a fixed matching threshold, we introduce adaptive thresholds that adjust based on the model’s performance.
 Experimental results on the KITTI dataset demonstrate that our